reidjs/pharmachain/blockchain/README.md

-# PharmaChain, Medical Logistics Verified
+# PharmaChain.
+Medical Logistics Verified

 Pharma Chain makes relations between health-manufacturers and health-care-providers more streamlined using Blockchain and Machine Learning.